-Aside from new streetlights and landscaping in 2013, change on 7th Avenue seemed halted, as many other areas in Bozeman moved quickly ahead.
-Until 2015 when Bozeman commission approved a North 7th Renewal Plan that officially renamed the area “Midtown”.
-The plan was set to cultivate dense, urban style redevelopment with the help of a financing tool that routes a portion of property taxes collected in the district into a fund for revitalization efforts that was designated for the area in 2006.
+Change on 7th Avenue seemed halted, as many other areas in Bozeman moved quickly ahead.
+In 2015 the Bozeman commission approved a Renewal Plan that officially renamed the area “Midtown”.
+The plan was set to cultivate dense, urban-style redevelopment with the help of a financing tool that routes a portion of property taxes collected in the district into a fund for revitalization efforts that was designated for the area in 2006.

 Soon after, new businesses slowly started to take shape.
-Midtown Tavern became the only restaurant of its kind in the area, Universal Athletics relocated from downtown to the old IGA building on North 7th and City Brew opened up its 3rd Bozeman location on the same block.
+Universal Athletics relocated from downtown to Midtown and City Brew opened up its 3rd Bozeman location on the same block.
 In 2018, the run-down Rainbow Hotel underwent a major facelift and reopened as the hip, mid-century modern style RSVP Motel.

-Located just north of the RSVP hotel at 605 W. Peach, the 11,000 sq.ft Monarch building will be a 3 story mixed-use building that will include retail, commercial and residential space.
-The building will have 3 residential units on the top floor with two, two-bedroom units and one studio with modern design elements.
-Click here to see the units currently for sale in The Monarch building.
+Located just north of the RSVP hotel at 605 W. Peach, the 11,000 sq. ft Monarch building is a 3-story mixed-use building that includes retail, commercial and residential space.
+The building has 3 residential units on the top floor with two, two-bedroom units and one studio.
+There is an organic juice bar on the first level, which is currently available for sale.
 Photo credit: www.monarchbozeman.com.